 Once everything is ready to go, you’ll receive a Closing Disclosure then attend closing to go over the numbers and details of your loan, sign the necessary documents and pay your closing costs.

 When you head to the closing, be sure to bring a government-issued ID or driver’s license and a cashier’s check for the amount you owe in closing costs.

-The main thing to remember about refinancing after bankruptcy is that how long you’ll wait will depend on which type of bankruptcy you filed for.
+The main thing to remember about refinancing after bankruptcy is that how long you’ll have to wait will depend on which type of bankruptcy you filed for.

 Because Chapter 7 wipes away your debts without repayment, the waiting period after discharge is longer than it is for Chapter 13, which allows the filer to restructure their payments and pay back a portion of their debt before discharge.